PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 ## .NET Aspire

 Microsoft unveiled .NET Aspire at the .NET Conf 2023 in November 2023.
 This new framework is designed to facilitate the development of cloud-native distributed applications with built-in observability.
-Unlike frameworks such as ABP Framework or Clean Architecture, .NET Aspire does not prioritize DDD or layered architecture.
+Unlike frameworks such as ABP Framework or clean architecture, .NET Aspire does not prioritize DDD or layered architecture.
 Instead, it focuses on microservice orchestration, cloud-native development, and observability.
 So, why did Microsoft create this?

 Developers building microservice applications with ASP.NET Core must use a variety of tools, cloud services, and frameworks.
 Cloud providers offer a range of features, including hosting, caching, logging, and monitoring, but developers must still integrate these features into their applications, akin to building with Lego blocks.
 Examples include the following: